Greenland Ending, Explained: What Happens to John Garrity and His Family?

 Greenland Plot Synopsis

 The film begins by marking John’s return to his home after what must be a considerable period.
 He and Allison had to deal with severe marital issues, and as we later learn, John cheated on his wife at one point.
 They are now trying to put all that behind them.
 Although Allison denies it when John asks her point blank, part of the reason she lets John come back must be because Nathan misses his father.
-As the Garritys deal with their internal problems, an interstellar comet, which is named Clarke by the scientists, enters the solar system.
+As the Garritys deal with their internal problems, an interstellar comet, named Clarke by the scientists, enters the solar system.

 On the day it is supposed to pass by the earth, the couple has arranged a get-together with friends from their affluent neighborhood.
 It is revealed that Clarke is actually a massive cluster of traveling debris.
-Due to the Sun’s gravity, numerous pieces of debris change their trajectories towards the earth.
+Due to the Sun’s gravity, numerous pieces of debris change their trajectories toward the Earth.
 While most are harmless, burning out before they even reach the ground, some can potentially destroy cities.
 Right before the disaster strikes, John gets a pre-recorded message on his phone (a similar message appears on the family’s TV), telling him that he and his family have been selected for evacuation.

 It also instructs them to go from their home in Atlanta, Georgia to Robins Air Force Base, where planes are waiting for them and others like them.
 With no idea where these planes will take them, the Garritys realize that it’s still their best option.
 However, when they get there, John gets separated from his family after he goes back to their car to retrieve Nathan’s diabetes medicines, and Nathan is not allowed to board the plane because of his condition.
 Through a note left on their car’s windshield, Allison tells John that she and Nathan are heading to her father’s home.